paullouisageneau/libdatachannel/DOC.md

 Return value: the identifier of the new WebSocket or a negative error code

 After this function has been called, `ws` must not be used in a function call anymore.
-This function will block until all scheduled callbacks from`ws` return (except the one this function might be called in) and no other callback will be called for `ws` after it returns.
+This function will block until all scheduled callbacks of `ws` return (except the one this function might be called in) and no other callback will be called for `ws` after it returns.

 ### Channel (Data Channel, Track, and WebSocket)